 What is MAXRECURSION?

 MAXRECURSION is a query hint you can apply to a SELECT statement that uses a recursive CTE.
 It limits how deep the recursion can go when SQL Server is walking a hierarchical structure, such as an organizational chart, a folder tree, or any graph-like data.
 By default, if you don’t specify MAXRECURSION, SQL Server enforces a cap of 100 recursion levels.
 This safety net prevents runaway queries that could consume excessive CPU and memory.
-Revive Your Dead Discord Server The Ultimate Guide To Revival, Engagement, Growth, And Community
+The Ultimate Guide to Exporting Database Schema from SQL Server 2026

 How recursion depth is handled by SQL Server